 After new information emerged, Frankie’s case was re-examined by the authorities.
 Based on the findings, the Minister for Justice recommended the conviction be quashed and the Governor General ordered his unconditional release early in 1926.
 Legal experts would later decide this was effectively a full pardon but the conviction stayed on his record.
 That blemish must have severely limited Frankie’s options for employment in Dublin.
-So he returned home to work on his widowed father’s farm in Co Kilkenny.
+So he returned home to work on his widower father’s farm in Co Kilkenny.

 The conviction had also cost him his military pension.
 From his prison cell in 1925 Freyne had sent in an application which the then Minister for Defence was advised not to submit to the Assessment Board, based on his criminal record.
 The application was rejected outright.
 A double whammy for Frankie, because adding insult to injury, A and B were walking free and already receiving their IRA pensions.

 In 1929, exactly eight years to the day after the Burning, James F. Freyne (27), Farm Labourer of Kilcullen, Thomastown boarded the Cunard liner RMS Laconia at Liverpool, bound for New York.
 Frankie named his friend in the USA as his aunt Mrs K. Kearney of 331 West 101 Street, NYC.
 His description was height 5′ 8″, fresh complexion, blue eyes and dark hair (Interestingly it seems he had died his hair, recorded as fair back in 1924).
 He paid his own fare and intended to reside permanently in the States.

 The ship would later meet its end in a controversial 1942 incident during World War II.
 But happily, passenger Freyne went on to prosper in his new home after qualifying as a Certified Public Accountant.